crijke/genesis-online-js/README.md

 callService()
 ```

+Services and input arguments have type definitions, so you can use auto-completion in your editor.
+The response is untyped currently.

-## Developer Guide
+### Developer Guide

-The service wrappers are written in TypeScript and automatically generated from the WSDL descriptions
+Service wrappers are written in TypeScript and automatically generated from the WSDL descriptions
 of the SOAP Services.

 Use ```yarn generate``` to generate the services in directory ```srcGen```

 Use ```yarn build``` to generate the services and compile to JavaScript along with type
-definitions in directory.
+definitions.
 Output will be in directory ```dist```

-Use ```yarn clean``` to deleted generated services and build files.
+Use ```yarn clean``` to delete generated services and build files.